-In order to support ease of sitting for the body and reduce distraction for the group, we recommend loose comfortable clothing in subdued colors.
+In order to support ease of sitting and reduce distraction for the group, it’s customary to wear loose comfortable clothing in subdued colors.
 Keep dress comfortable but modest avoiding, for example, large images, printed words on shirts and strong scents.
-Whenever possible, allow feet be bare and heads hatless in order to open up all your senses to your surroundings.
-Please feel free to ask a senior (someone wearing a rakusu) if you have any questions.
+Whenever possible, allow feet to be bare and heads hatless in order to open up all your senses to your surroundings.
+We appreciate your respect for our tradition and look forward to joining together in practice.

 Traditional Zen Garments

 If you have any questions about these, please feel free to ask.
 Those wearing Rakusu are available for guidance.

 The Wagesa is a thin strip of cloth connected by an eternal knot.
 Those who have received Buddhist precepts are given these after they have undergone a ceremony called “Jukai.”

 The Wagesa is a helpful reminder of one’s vows and the value of practice.
 These, in addition to the Rakusu, are treated with great respect and placed upon the head during the robe verse often chanted before zazen.

 The Rakusu, a bib like garment with a ring, is a small version of the Buddha’s robe.
 These hand sewn garments were originally sourced, at the time of the Buddha, from discarded garments.
 The pattern represents a fertile rice field.
 Those with rakusus at EFZW have taken additional vows to care for the sangha, committing to a formal relationship with the teacher and upholding the Dharma Cloud lineage.

 Rakusu colors signify different relationships and roles in training.
 Green, a symbol of newness and connection to the earth, is worn by formal students in our particular sangha.
 In the wider lineage, blue is used for transmitted lay teachers.
 Brown and gold are reserved for transmitted priests.